mjambon/vanity/README.md

 <p class="vanity-def">
   <a name="vanity-7465726d"></a><strong class="vanity-term">term</strong>:
-  <span class="vanity-contents">a word or sequence of words with whose meaning depends on the context.
+  <span class="vanity-contents">a word or sequence of words whose meaning depends on the context.
 </span>
 </p>